doublesecretagency/craft-notifier/docs/getting-started/permissions.md

 #### `Save notifications`

 Allows users to create, edit, duplicate, and draft notifications.
 Nests beneath "View notifications", because you cannot save what you cannot see.

+#### `Test notifications`

+Allows users to send a test message via the [**Send a test message**](/testing) button on the edit screen.
+Decoupled from "Save notifications" permission so trusted users can verify a notification's configuration without necessarily permitting them to make changes.

 #### `Delete notifications`